llandsmeer/arbor-online/README.md

      - `make modcc`
      - `make install`
  7) Build emscripten arbor libraries (without python or neuroml support) and using the modcc previously built to generate the C++ mechanism files.
     Now currently this doesn't work because of a bug in the CMakeLists.txt, you need to manually disable building modcc and update the modcc variable to point to your previously built modcc binary there.
+Also there is a error in the Random123 library that you need to remove from the source code in the gcc-intrinsics file.
     - `mkdir build-emscripten; cd build-emscripten`
     - `source "path/to/emsdk_env.sh"`
     - `cmake .. --toolchain /usr/share/emscripten/cmake/Modules/Platform/Emscripten.cmake -DCMAKE_INSTALL_PREFIX=$(realpath prefix) -DARB_USE_BUNDLED_LIBS=ON -DARB_MODCC=../build/prefix/bin/modcc -DARB_ARCH=generic`